discoimp/BlueOS-PlatformSwitch/README.md

+Disclamer: these are my own notes as I embark on installing BlueOS on Ubuntu server 20.04 on a Raspberry Pi 3b in order to effortlessly be able to add Ros services in standalone containers and it may just work on the raspbianOS bundled with the BlueOS image.
+Just testing

 ### SD-Card preparing
 Insert your SD-card in your laptop/SD-Card reader.
 Install Raspberry pi's image burner:
 ```
 sudo snap install rpi-imager
 ```
-run it and choose "Other general purpose  OS"
+run it and choose "Other general purpose  OS" For now it seems we should run a 32-bit version.
 [Follow this guide incl. advanced](https://ubuntu.com/tutorials/how-to-install-ubuntu-on-your-raspberry-pi#2-prepare-the-sd-card)